Enforcing Chapter 556 helps make Florida's communities safer

 Emergency Responders Play Key Role in Okaloosa Gas District Safety Effort

 To better coordinate response efforts, Okaloosa Gas District wants to remind emergency officials of the proper procedures to follow if dispatched to a natural gas leak or incident.
-“Our employees go through rigorous training on both safety inspection procedures and emergency preparedness,” says Cole.
+“Our employees go through rigorous training on both safety inspection procedures and emergency preparedness,” says Haywood.
 “We have a plan in place in case of a natural gas incident, and we need our partners and neighbors, including our local emergency officials, to be familiar with it as well.”

 Although Okaloosa Gas District holds timely briefings to train emergency officials and share our emergency response plan, you may request a copy of this plan at any time by contacting Okaloosa Gas District at 850-729-4700.
 You can also call this number for information about upcoming training sessions and events.